arda1034/Huseyin_Arda_Davulcu_QA_Task_2/README.md

 ### System Requirements

-Tests were performed with the following versions.
+The tests were performed in accordance with the following versions.

 - **Java**: JDK 21
 - **Maven**: 3.9.11